ckodser/Scholar-PDF-Reader-with-TTS/README.md

 5) Save the Voices in a local/S3
 6) Improves sentence finding (2.7 is a number not the end of sentence)
 7) Add go to the reading part
+8) Separate TTS codes from annotations
+9) Have a enable TTS in the settings that shows the buttons
+10) Make a pull request to the original repo

 # Scholar PDF Reader with Annotations